Learning Neural Acoustic Fields: Methods

 The sound emitted by a sound source undergoes decay, occlusion, and scattering due to both the geometric and material properties of a scene.
 For a fixed location pair $(\vq, \vq')$, we define the impulse-response at a listener position $\vq$, as the sound pressure $p(t; \vq, \vq')$ induced by an impulse at $\vq'$.
-Such behavior can be concisely and elegantly modeled utilizing the linear wave equation~\citep{pierce2019acoustics}:

-where $c$ is the speed of sound, $p$ is the sound pressure, $(q, q')$ being the listener and emitter location respectively, and $\delta$ the Dirac delta representing the forcing function, where we refer to sound pressure $p(t; \vq, \vq')$ as the impulse-response observed at listener position $\vq$.

-Given an accurate model of the impulse-response $p(t; \vq, \vq')$ described in~\eqn{eqn:wave}, we may model audio reverberation of any sound waveform $s(t)$ emitted at $\vq'$, by computing the response $r(t, \vq, \vq')$ at listener location $\vq$ by querying the continuous field and using temporal convolution:
+Given an accurate model of the impulse-response $p(t; \vq, \vq')$, we may model audio reverberation of any sound waveform $s(t)$ emitted at $\vq'$, by computing the response $r(t, \vq, \vq')$ at listener location $\vq$ by querying the continuous field and using temporal convolution: